dmi3kno/ilbm-article/ilbm_article.md

 \caption{Histogram of the time to failure data}(\#fig:bathtub-hist)
 \end{figure}

 We adopt the generalized exponential prior for the parameter $\gamma$ of Govindarajulu distribution with hyperparameters $\alpha$  = 5 and $\lambda$  = 1.
 The parameter $\sigma$ of the Govindarajulu distribution can not be lower than the maximum of the observed times-to-failure.
-Therefore, we defined a shifted exponential prior with the rate $\lambda$  = 1 and varying lower bound corresponding to the highest time to failure (in our example equal to 86).
+Therefore, we defined a shifted exponential prior with PDF $\lambda e^{-\lambda(x-l)}$  with the rate $\lambda$  = 1 and varying lower bound $l$ corresponding to the highest time to failure (in our example equal to 86).
 The Jacobian for adding a constant to the sampled parameter $\sigma$ is equal to one, so there is no impact on the log density, as the shifting transform produces a Jacobian derivative matrix with a unit determinant.

 \begin{table}[!h]